toggl/toggl_api_docs/README.md

 Please do note that the times and dates are stored in UTC (GMT), on return the data is set into the appropriate timezone according to the setting in user profile.
 3rd party applications should make sure that they are using correct timezones and also consider daylight saving (where applicable).

+For rate limiting we have implemented a [Leaky bucket](http://en.wikipedia.org/wiki/Leaky_bucket).
+When a limit has been hit the request will get a HTTP 429 response and it's the task of the client to sleep/wait until bucket is empty.
+Limits will and can change during time, but a safe window will be *1 request per second*.

 ###Example requests###

 The example requests here are done using a command line tool called [cURL](http://en.wikipedia.org/wiki/CURL).
 If you want to try the requests out yourself, you can download cURL from [here](http://curl.haxx.se/download.html).
 It is available for all possible operating systems.